Japan's SoftBank to take $2 billion stake in computer chip maker Intel

 Intel plans to end the year with 75,000 “core” workers excluding subsidiaries, through layoffs and attrition, down from 99,500 core employees at the end of 2024.
 The company previously announced a 15% workforce reduction.

-Trump recently said Tan, who was made CEO in March, should resign but after meeting with him last week said he had an “amazing story.”
+Trump recently said Tan, who was made CEO in March, should resign.
+But after meeting with him last week Trump relented, saying Tan had an “amazing story.”

-SoftBank's shares were down 2.2% Tuesday in Tokyo, while Intel's dropped 3.7% on Monday in New York.